 We’ve encountered some challenges along the way.
 For example, the prices of family offers, as well as offers that included discounts on the account level, were often hard to calculate.
 Also, some of the company’s departments managed pricing lists differently than others, which made things confusing – in some cases, it was hard to understand how exactly the prices we had related to promotions.

 Another challenge is combining all the convergent services into one product and building relationships between them.
-The product catalog’s development must be flexible enough to allow for rapid changes.
+The product catalog’s development must be flexible enough for rapid changes – and it also had to be fast and responsive despite all these additions (the company’s system is an online one, and all systems query us constantly).

 However, in the end, we’ve dealt with each of these problems and prevailed.